 I began my career at sea in the U.S. Coast Guard.
 After completing my tour, I sailed as A.B.
 Seaman in tankers, container ships, breakbulk vessels, and offshore tugboats.
 I served with the San Francisco Bar Pilots from 1991-2000, where I became captain of the offshore pilot vessel California.

 As a student at Berkeley and Cornell my research in British Romantic Literature and Critical Theory was generously supported by fellowships from the Andrew W. Mellon Foundation, the Society for the Humanities at Cornell and the National Endowment for the Humanities.
-Since arriving at Cal Maritime in 2013, my colleagues among the faculty recognized me for Outstanding Teaching in 2015, and a CSU "Educational Experience Enhancement" award with course release for providing exceptional dedication to the students here.
+Since arriving at Cal Maritime in 2013, my colleagues among the faculty recognized me with the Outstanding Teaching award in 2015, and a CSU "Educational Experience Enhancement" award with course release for providing exceptional service to the students.
 In 2017, I was honored with the President's Cabinet award, and in 2018 the faculty again recognized my work by selecting me for the award for Outstanding Service.

 My current research explores the dense social and material infrastructure of marine transportation since the mid-eighteenth century and the changing ideal of "autonomy," that tradition — and literature— celebrates as a central trope of maritime culture.
 I am interested in how the concept and meaning of autonomy has developed along with marine transportation, and what it means for the 21st century.